 The year 2003 marked the beginning of an effort to provide “off leash” opportunities in Newton, with a public hearing in the Aldermanic Programs and Services Committee.
 The process finally resulted in a trial off-leash ordinance, which, after a number of extensions, expired this past summer.
 In that period, only one off leash area was brought online, at old Cold Spring Park, a site which received much notoriety and usage and was subject to controversy from neighbors.
 There really needed to be more sites throughout the city if off leash was to be ultimately successful in Newton.

 The Off Leash Area Working Group (OLAWG) was formed in late 2009 under the auspices of the Newton Parks and Recreation (P&R) Department to formulate an alternate way of dealing with off-leash.
 The group meets weekly (currently on Thursdays, 4 pm in Room 202, City Hall) and is open to the public.
-Visit its website for meeting schedules, agendas, minutes, public presentations, and other off-leash information.
+Visit the city website for off-leash information.